Home

 Cost: Free, but donations are accepted.

-The Harvest Kitchen is back!
-If you are hungry, come to the curling club (downstairs) for a hot meal, dessert and refreshment.
-The meal is free, but donations are accepted.
+If you are hungry, come to the curling club (upstairs) for a hot meal,

 Grace Christian Drop-in Centre